macosui/macos_window_utils.dart/README.md

 flutter pub add macos_window_utils
 ```

-Afterwards, open the `macos/Runner.xcworkspace` folder of your project using Xcode, press ⇧ + ⌘ + O and search for `Runner.xcodeproj`.
+Afterward, open the `macos/Runner.xcworkspace` folder of your project using Xcode, press ⇧ + ⌘ + O and search for `Runner.xcodeproj`.

 Go to `Info` > `Deployment Target` and set the `macOS Deployment Target` to `10.14.6` or above.
 Then, open your project's `Podfile` (if it doesn't show up in Xcode, you can find it in your project's `macos` directory via VS Code) and set the minimum deployment version in the first line to `10.14.6` or above: